hadashiA/VContainer/README.md

 **2. Define composition root**

 Next, let's write a setting that can auto-wiring the class.
-This place is called an Installer.

 - Right click in a folder within the Project Tab and Choose **Create -> C# Script**.
-- Name it `GameInstaller.cs`.
+- Name it `GameLifetimeScope.cs`.

 Note:
-- VContainer will automatically template C# scripts ending in `Installer`.
+- VContainer will automatically template C# scripts ending in `*LifetimeScope`.

 You instruct `builder` and register the class above.